 IT JUST TAKES A SMALL CHANGE TO SAVE OUR PLANET!

 Ultimately, it really is the thought that counts.
-If dietary changes don’t appeal to you, try living a more sustainable lifestyle in any way you can.
+If dietary changes don’t appeal to you, try living a more sustainable lifestyle (including fashion which you can learn more about vegan fashion in any way you can.
 For example, here at Timeqube, we plant a tree for every cube sold.
 Similarly, you can make eco-friendliness a core objective at work, or simply integrate it into your personal life!